 Technically, no paint will kill rust because rust will develop as long as the metal is exposed to moisture and air.
-However, there are certain types of paints that will prevent rust from growing or spreading on metal.
+However, some types of paint prevent rust from growing and spreading on metal.

 These paints are formulated to be thick, moisture-resistant, and heat-resistant.
 Using such paints over metal will prevent rust from affecting the metal surface, so rust won’t be able to grow or spread.
 Rust-oleum is a great choice.

 Can Rust Bleed-Through Paint?

 You must scrape the rust to prevent it from bleeding through the finish.
 You also must clean the surface with vinegar, and apply 1-2 coats of stain-blocking primer.